-Your book is like a business card or brochure – a tool you share with prospective clients, partners, investors and the media that will lead to the next conversation, sale, opportunity or deal.
-Just as you don’t expect to be able to sell your business cards or brochures for a profit, you shouldn’t expect to be selling books for profit.
-Instead of focusing on how you can sell your $25 book, the focus should be how you can leverage that $25 book to land a $10,000 opportunity.
+Your book is like a business card, brochure, or website – an asset you share with prospective clients, partners, investors and the media that will lead to the next conversation, sale, opportunity, or deal.
+Just as you wouldn’t expect to sell your business cards or website for a profit, selling books for profit isn't the smart strategy for the entrepreneur-turned-author.
+Instead of focusing on how to sell your $25 book, focus on how you can leverage that $25 book to land a $10,000, $50,000, or $100,000+ opportunity.

 How do you leverage your book for your business?
-Read on of my top 5 tips.
+Read on for my top-5 tips.

 1. Use your book as a marketing tool

 The moment you create something new, you have something new to market.
 It also gives others a reason to spread the word about you.

 So, rather than simply marketing your book, think about how you can use it as a tool to market the rest of your business.
 Let’s take the example of a book launch.
 Your book launch doesn’t have to be a huge event (unless you want it to be), but can be a collection of friends, colleagues, clients and influencers in your industry.
 Creating an event that gives these people the opportunity to enjoy some canapés, bubbles, and short talks from industry leaders gives them something to talk about.
 You can then turn this word-of-mouth into free marketing by inviting them to Tweet, post on Facebook and LinkedIn, and tell their friends and colleagues about the event, your book, and your business.